espressif/esp-idf/docs/en/hw-reference/esp32c3/user-guide-devkitm-1.rst

      - USB interface.
 Power supply for the board as well as the communication interface between a computer and the ESP32-C3FN4 chip.
    * - Reset Button
      - Press this button to restart the system.
-   * - USB to UART Bridge
+   * - USB-to-UART Bridge
      - Single USB-UART bridge chip provides transfer rates up to 3 Mbps.
    * - RGB LED
-     - Addressable RGB LED (WS2812), driven by GPIO8.
+     - Addressable RGB LED, driven by GPIO8.

 Start Application Development